 Brittany T. Oliver is an advocate, healer, educator, speaker, communicator and social entrepreneur who uses an equity lens to approach her interests within the arts, social justice and the environment.

 Brittany is the Founder and Director of Not Without Black Women, a new project aimed to uplift black women's voices through self-expression, dialogue and sisterhood.
 Professionally, she is the Outreach and Communications Manager at Everyday Feminism.
 Previously, she worked at the ACLU of Maryland and has worked on a number of social justice campaigns over the last several years.

-Brittany's passion for social justice began at the age of 15, when she petitioned her high school to offer African-American classes so students like herself could learn about more about their history.
-A native of West Baltimore, Brittany studied visual art intensively until she went off to college to earn a Bachelor of Science in Mass Communication from Towson University to use her skills to bring people together with an impetus for social change.
+Brittany's passion for change began at the age of 15, when she petitioned her high school to offer African-American classes so students like herself could learn about more about their history.
+A native of West Baltimore, she studied visual art intensively until she went off to college to earn a Bachelor of Science in Mass Communication from Towson University to use her skills to bring people together with an impetus for social change.

 Raised by her mother and grandmother, Brittany grew up witnessing how society treated single Black women of inner city communities, which led to investigate the intersections of race, class and gender as the theoretical and political framework for understanding the Black woman’s condition and struggle for liberation.